-If you have trouble turning on the computer with the AC adaptor connected you should check the status of the DC IN/Battery indicator.
+If you have trouble turning on the computer with the AC adaptor connected you should check the status of the ${\bf DC\ IN}$ indicator.

 Please refer to Chapter 5, Power and Power-Up Modes for further information.

-Problem Procedure AC adaptor doesn't power the computer Check the connections to make sure that the power cord/adaptor is firmly connected to the computer and a working power outlet.
+Problem Procedure AC adaptor doesn't power the computer (DC IN indicator does not glow green) Check the connections to make sure that the power cord/adaptor is firmly connected to the computer and a working power outlet.
 Check the condition of the cord and terminals.
 If the cord is frayed or damaged it should be replaced, while if the terminals are soiled, they should be cleaned with a clean cotton cloth.
 If the AC adaptor still does not power the computer, you should contact TOSHIBA Support.